tomocchino/typeahead/README.md

+⚠️ **Note: This project is a hobby, and is still in early development.
+It should probably not be used by anyone, for anything, yet.**

+---

 A typeahead is a text input that displays suggestions as you type.
 It can be used for search, navigation, entity selection, and countless other things, and has become a ubiquitous part of modern user interfaces.

 I've spent a bunch of time throughout my career working on various implementations of this component and have developed some strong opinions about how they should work.
 This project aims to provide a simple reference typeahead implementation which codifies the following opinions: